Understanding Risks of a Multiple Pregnancy

 Multiple birth babies have about twice the risk for certain problems present at birth (congenital).
 These include spina bifida and other neural tube defects, and problems of the digestive tract and heart.

 A phenomenon called vanishing twin syndrome is more likely in multiple pregnancies.
-It's when more than 1 fetus is found, but vanishes (or is miscarried).
+It's when more than one fetus is found, but vanishes (or is miscarried).
 This often happens in the first trimester.
 This may come with bleeding.
 The risk of pregnancy loss is higher in later trimesters as well.

 Twin-to-twin transfusion syndrome

 Twin-to-twin transfusion syndrome (TTTS) is a condition of the placenta that develops only with identical twins that share a placenta.
-Blood vessels connect within the placenta and divert blood from 1 baby to the other.
+Blood vessels connect within the placenta and divert blood from one baby to the other.
 It happens in about 3 in 20 twins with a shared placenta.

-In TTTS, blood is shunted from 1 baby to the other through blood vessel connections in a shared placenta.
+In TTTS, blood is shunted from one baby to the other through blood vessel connections in a shared placenta.
 Over time, the recipient baby gets too much blood.
 This can overload the cardiovascular system and cause too much amniotic fluid to develop.
 The smaller donor baby does not get enough blood and has low amounts of amniotic fluid.
 TTTS can be treated during pregnancy by withdrawing some of the extra fluid with a needle or with surgery on the placenta.
 Sometimes, the twins may need to be delivered early.